Advantages of pre-employment checks

 Types of checks

-There are a range of checks you can make, some of which are compulsory and others which may be desirable.
-The type of checks that can be carried out include:
+There are a range of checks you can carry out, some of which are compulsory and others which may be desirable.
+These include:

 - identity checks - see pre-employment checks: identity checks